emipa606/SeparateTreeChoppingPriority/README.md

 THIS VERSION NO LONGER MAINTAINED.
-I&apos;ve been distracted with other things and Mlie has taken over the mod to keep it up to date.
+I&amp;apos;ve been distracted with other things and Mlie has taken over the mod to keep it up to date.
 You can find it here: https://steamcommunity.com/sharedfiles/filedetails/?id=1127744986andtscn=1594285366

 Separates plant cutting and tree chopping into separate priorities.
 By default tree cutting takes higher priority.